xup60521/interactive-rating-component/README.md

 #### Interactivity

-Since I didn't use a framework, I must manully the interactivity.
 When clicking a rate button, for example, 4, other button should return to its default style while the `4` button should change to its active state.
 I looped over these element.
 Whenever a button is clicked, it triggers a function `onRate`

 ```
 const rateBtns = ["rate-1", "rate-2", "rate-3", "rate-4", "rate-5"].map((d) =&gt;